-Philadelphia College of Osteopathic Medicine offers graduate programs in the field of psychology taught by an internationally renowned, highly credentialed faculty.
+Philadelphia College of Osteopathic Medicine offers graduate programs in the fields of clinical psychology, school psychology, counseling and organizational development and leadership taught by an internationally renowned, highly credentialed faculty.

-For the fall 2020 semester, PCOM's School of Professional and Applied Psychology plans to utilize a hybrid model of course delivery consisting of mostly online course delivery and limited face-to-face instruction.
+For the winter 2020-2021 term, PCOM's School of Professional and Applied Psychology plans to utilize a mostly virtual model of course delivery with extremely limited face-to-face single class experiences in some programs.
 Please read an important message from Dean Robert A. DiTomasso, PhD, ABPP for additional information regarding course delivery plans for the upcoming semester.

-PCOM’s Applied Behavior Analysis Certificate program was designed to meet the guidelines established by the Behavior Analyst Certification Board (BACB).
+PCOM’s Applied Behavior Analysis Certificate program was designed to meet the guidelines established by the Association for Behavior Analysis International (ABAI).
 This 18-credit program is offered entirely online and fulfills the coursework requirement to sit for the Board Certified Behavior Analyst (BCBA) exam.

 School psychology degree programs at Philadelphia College of Osteopathic Medicine offer students an integrated, competency-based curriculum specific to each program.
 PCOM offers three different school psychology programs: